 The goal of the program is to produce scientists who are experts in their research areas with a broad-based understanding of the biology, ecology, evolution, and life processes of marine organisms.
 This program also addresses the growing need, locally and globally, for technically trained scientists, managers, and policy makers who are needed to understand the many processes that govern tropical marine ecosystems.
 Sound management of marine resources is becoming critical as these resources come under mounting pressure for exploitation from human populations and increasing stress from global climate change.

-Requirements in addition to those set by the Graduate Division are:
+Requirements in addition to those set by Graduate Education are:

 The student will either be admitted to the MS or PhD program, then advance to a track upon completion of the first year of core courses.
 Students who fail to pass the core courses will be dismissed from the program.